3 Things to Look Out for When Stress Testing Your API

 Sometimes applications fail with empty responses or error messages accompanied by the 200 OK status instead of the 5xx response they should have.
 Make sure you watch out for those and use the stress test as an opportunity to improve error messages!
 Your API consumers will thank you.

-In summary, if you start creating and executing stress tests, pay attention to your test environment and how it interferes with your production setup.
+If you start creating and executing stress tests, pay attention to your test environment and how it interferes with your production setup.
 Review your traffic to make sure you run realistic test scripts or understand the limitations of simplifications.
 Finally, make sure you test your API responses and pay good attention to the unexpected ways that errors appear.
 Then, you can relax and be confident in knowing the robustness of your API!